jcamins/biblionarrator/doc/install.md

     grunt build

-8) Copy the configuration files in config/ with the extension .dist for your local configuration, and customize them for your particular
-   needs:

-   cp config/auth.js.dist config/auth.js
-   [etc.]
+9) Run the grunt-based installer and answer the questions based on your planned configuration

+    grunt install

+   Make any further changes your configuration requires to the configuration files in config/

-9) Start Biblionarrator
+10) Start Biblionarrator

     node bin/start.js

-10) Enjoy Biblionarrator
+11) Enjoy Biblionarrator